You have 0 free articles left this month.

 ==

-A joint AFP and ATO Serious Financial Crime Taskforce (SFCT) investigation then began in January 2020, resulting in her arrest a year later.
+A joint AFP and ATO Serious Financial Crime Taskforce (SFCT) investigation began in January 2020, resulting in her arrest a year later.

 She pled guilty to four offences in Ballarat County Court in June 2024, including two counts of obtaining financial advantage by deception, one count of attempting to obtain financial advantage by deception and one count of using a forged document.

-AFP superintendent Bernard Geason said the sentence was a warning to people who sought to exploit and steal from the government and Australian taxpayers.
+AFP Superintendent Bernard Geason said the sentence was a warning to people who sought to exploit and steal from the government and Australian taxpayers.

 “With so many Australians doing it tough, it is more important than ever that we seek out those who heap the burden of crime on the public,” he said.